 Your users will be moving from a system that they know well, where they use their individual strategies to perform their jobs within the limits of the old system.
-In a short time they will be asked to adapt to a brand new system that they know very little about.
-This knowledge and familiarity gap needs to be bridged with a training strategy to quickly instil knowledge and confidence so that users gain familiarity and use more efficient system tools to better perform their roles.
+In a short time, they will be asked to adapt to a brand new system that they know very little about.
+This knowledge and familiarity gap needs to be bridged with a training strategy to quickly instill knowledge and confidence so that users gain familiarity and use more efficient system tools to better perform their roles

-At stSoftware we believe regardless of the training method(s) used we will achieve the best outcomes when they are modelled on Role Based User Training or RoBUST.
+At stSoftware we believe regardless of the training method(s) used we will achieve the best outcomes when they are modeled on Role-Based User Training or RoBUST.
 This is effectively dividing the users into groups for system training which is focused on the performance of roles using the new system.
 The criteria formulating the groups will be; roles, technical skill levels and key users such as System Administrators and Managers.

 There are many training methods we can implement to bridge the knowledge gap for users some of which are outlined in the comparative Training Methods Table.